Suman-byte8/Client-Project/README.md

 - **Contact Us Map:**
   - **Issue:** The map in the "Contact Us" section was displaying a default location.
   - **Resolution:** Updated the `iframe` `src` in `src/components/Home Page/Contact Us/Contact.jsx` to use a Google Maps embed URL with the specific coordinates provided by the user, ensuring the correct location is displayed.

+## Authentication Improvements: Client-Side Caching and Auto Logout Fixes

+This section details the recent enhancements made to the authentication system to improve user experience by implementing client-side caching for login credentials and fixing automatic logout issues.

+### Changes Made

+- **UserContext.jsx Updates**:
+  - Removed the periodic token validation check (every 5 seconds) that was causing unnecessary redirects and potential auto-logouts.
+  - Improved the app mount logic to properly validate tokens by fetching the user profile on load.
+If the fetch fails (e.g., due to an expired token), the token is cleared, and the user is redirected to the login page.
+  - This ensures that only invalid tokens trigger logout, not temporary network issues or other API errors.

+- **LoginPage.jsx Enhancements**:
+  - Added a "Remember Me" checkbox to allow users to opt-in to email caching.
+  - Implemented pre-filling of the email field on page load if a remembered email exists in localStorage.
+  - On successful login, if "Remember Me" is checked, the email is stored in localStorage for future sessions.
+  - On logout, the remembered email is cleared to prevent persistence across different users.

+### Benefits

+- **Improved User Experience**: Users no longer need to re-enter their email every time they visit the site if they choose "Remember Me".
+- **Reduced Auto-Logouts**: The removal of aggressive periodic checks prevents users from being logged out during normal site usage.
+- **Proper Token Validation**: Tokens are now validated only when necessary (on app load), and invalid tokens are handled gracefully without disrupting the user experience.
+- **Security**: Remembered emails are cleared on logout, and passwords are never stored locally.

+### Technical Details

+- **Storage**: Uses localStorage for email persistence, ensuring data survives browser sessions but is cleared on logout.
+- **Token Handling**: Axios interceptor continues to handle 401 responses by clearing tokens and redirecting, providing a fallback for API-level authentication failures.
+- **State Management**: The UserContext now properly manages authentication state based on actual token validity rather than presence alone.